All costs when buying a property (real estate) in Croatia

-When buying a new property in Croatia, there is a lot to think about and consider.
-The sales price of the property is usually at the top of that list, but there are a lot of other costs involved as well.
-These costs may or may not be similar to what you are used to in your home country.
+When buying a property in Croatia, there is much to consider.
+The sales price is usually at the top of the list.
+Many other costs are also involved, which may or may not be similar to the ones you are used to in your home country.

 - Down payment

 - Land registry